Ways to spot identity theft and help keep your information secure

 Identity theft can also happen when you lose your wallet or have a piece of mail stolen.
 Criminals can steal your personal data from unsecured websites, public Wi-Fi networks, email phishing scams and malware.

-You've probably heard about hackers stealing customer data from company data breaches.
+You may have heard about hackers stealing customer data from company data breaches.
 Hackers may obtain customer names, credit card numbers, Social Security numbers and other information.
-The hackers might use the stolen information themselves or sell it on the dark web, which is a part of the internet that is accessed only with special software, keeping users anonymous.
+The hackers might use the stolen information themselves or sell it on the dark web.

 How can I spot identity theft?

-Checking your accounts and credit reports regularly can help you spot identity theft sooner.
-Always be on the lookout for suspicious activity such as:
+Checking your accounts and credit reports regularly may help you spot identity theft.
+You might consider looking out for activity such as:

 • Unusual withdrawals from your bank account.